estan/minimal-icu/README.md

 These are 32 and 64 bit builds of various versions of ICU using MSVC 2010 and 2013.
 The library is built on the [Appveyor CI][appveyor-ci].
 Downloads are available as ZIP files attached to [releases][releases] here at GitHub.
-Only the `icudtXY.dll`, `icuinXY.dll`, `icuucXY.dll` DLLs are included.
+Only the `icudtXY.dll`, `icuinXY.dll` and `icuucXY.dll` DLLs are included.
 These are the ones required when deploying Qt applications.

 The ICU versions were picked to match those used by official Qt builds.